Lecture 4: Climate Change (Carbon Cycle)

 Adaptation strategies differ greatly between human systems and biological ones.
 For this module, our focus will be on the adaptation strategies of plants—understanding what physiological mechanisms they possess to cope with changing environments and, crucially, how plant stresses are managed.
 Whenever relevant, I’ll relate these back to broader global issues, but the primary focus is on ecosystems, and specifically how plants, as primary producers, can and do respond to the changes we are witnessing.

-Lecture Transcript: History of Earth’s Climate and Human Civilisation
+13 A Brief History of Earth’s Climate and Human Civilisation

 I explain the content of the scrolling figure below the image.

 The timeline starts at around 20,000 years ago, and as I scroll down, we move steadily towards the present day.
-So, about 20,000 years ago, the Earth was roughly four °C colder than it is today.
+So, about 20,000 years ago, Earth was roughly 4 °C colder than it is today.
 I must point out that this is quite a Northern Hemisphere-centric perspective.
 At some point, I should really produce a similar graphic focusing on South Africa or the African continent, so we can localise our interpretations.
 For the moment, however, do keep in mind that this particular presentation is fundamentally rooted in North American context.

 At that time, Boston—now a relatively verdant city—was actually buried under about a mile of ice.
 So, back then, the temperature was still about four °C colder than present, and that’s reflected by the dotted line tracing temperature changes.
 From here on, the graph outlines a chronological procession of climate events and human developments.

-Early Human Migrations and Extinctions
+13.2 Early Human Migrations and Extinctions

 Between 19,000 and 19,500 years ago, humans had already dispersed from Africa and were found throughout Eurasia and even in Australia.
 Notably, when humans arrived in Australia, their sudden presence led, within around a thousand years, to the extinction of all the large mammals—megafauna—in that region.
 Today, the largest animals in Australia are kangaroos, but prior to human arrival, truly massive creatures inhabited the continent.
 The arrival of humans is strongly linked to the rapid die-off of these species.
 This phenomenon is not unique to Australia; similar patterns were happening elsewhere, including South Africa.